DafDandy/kubuntu_new_install/System Configuration Documentation/New Drive Install.md

     sudo mkdir /media/storage
 Run sudo blkid again, note the UUID of your /dev/sdb1 partition and add it into /etc/fstab (make a backup of fstab by installing etckeeper - this file is important):

-UUID="b4c93..."  /media/storage  ext4  defaults  0  2
+# Be extremely careful editing the fstab, this can appear to brick your system if you change the boot loader

-fstab wiki page describes what does it mean.
-This should make it persistent over reboots.
+UUID="b4c93..."  /media/storage  ext4  defaults  0  0

 Finally mount it without rebooting to test: